conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 - Conan resolves and, when necessary, builds two ordinary ConanCenter packages.
 - CMake receives package configuration and imported targets from Conan.
 - Small generated Clang module maps make the libraries importable by Swift.
+- The same Swift target imports a plain C API and a C++ API side by side.
 - Swift calls C++ classes, static methods, constructors, and member functions directly.
 - A C++ object writes into memory owned by a Swift `Array`.